 Michael’s practice is equally divided between Defendants (Insurers and Local Authorities) and Claimant’s (Trade Unions and Individuals).
 There is an emphasis on work-related injuries.
 A significant proportion of Michael’s practice is concerned with high-value claims in respect of severe injuries and fatal accidents/injuries.

-Michael’s practice is predominantly Claimant based.
-A significant proportion of his work is concerned with high-value and complex claims in particular those in respect of catastrophic birth injuries and claims where death has resulted
+Michael has particular experience in obstetric and birth claims and also opthalmic injuries.
+His practice encompasses high -value and complex claims in particular those in respect of catastrophic birth injuries and claims where death has resulted.

 Michael is regularly instructed by leading Defence firms in relation to potentially fraudulent or exaggerated claims